LyricFind Logo

 Opera

 Elizabeth Watts, born February 16, 1979, in Norwich, United Kingdom, is a soprano singer.
 She studied archaeology at the University of Sheffield before pursuing music at the Royal College of Music, graduating in 2005 with distinction and receiving the Queen Elizabeth the Queen Mother Rose Bowl.
 Her breakthrough came in 2006 when Watts won the Kathleen Ferrier Prize and represented England at the Cardiff Singer of the World competition, winning the Rosenblatt Song Prize.
 From 2007 to 2009, she was a BBC Radio 3 New Generation Artist.
-Watts made her U.S. debut with the Handel and H...
+Elizabeth Watts made her U.S. debut with the Ha...

 Songs